chadi-kazan/trading_system/project_plan.md

 - Prioritize incremental delivery: working data access and filtering before advanced analytics.
 - Maintain reliability through caching, error handling, and repeatable configuration.
 - Validate each component with focused tests or dry-run scripts before integration.
-- After every feature implementation suggest a git commit message that i can use to commit the files you changed.
+- After every feature implementation suggest a git commit command that i can copy to commit the files you changed.
 - Update the README.md file if necessary to document new patterns/usage after every implementation.
+- constantly review and update the project plan to add new tasks to it and refine the requirements as i give you instructions. add any instructions i give you here as well when required.

 ## Phase 0: Planning & Baseline
 - [x] ~~Review instructions and capture key constraints (Deliverable: notes in this plan; Completed: 2025-09-21).~~